devdatalab/paper-nra-mortality/README.md

 To regenerate the tables and figures from the paper, take the following steps:

-1. Download and unzip the replication data package from this Google Drive folder (not yet linked--waiting for sharing permission)
+1. Download and unzip the replication data package from this [Google Drive Folder](https://drive.google.com/drive/folders/1m_9YcHOwaNPrvNHa8b0-WPgDEzAOax6b?usp=sharing)
-   * To get as many files as possible in .dta form, plus necessary CSVs, use this link (tbd)
-   * To get all the files in CSV format, use this link (tbd)
-   * Regardless of your choice from the two above options, use this link (tbd) to download the raw National Health Interview Survey data (1997-2017), which can be used to re-build the clean NHIS dataset.
-     The clean all-years dataset is also included in the two files above.
+   * `nra-mortality.zip` -- huge file includes ACS and CPS components
+   * `nra-mortality-small.zip` -- replication mortality datasets, allows complete replication of paper but not some appendices

-2. Clone this repo and switch to the code folder.
+2. Clone this repo.

-3. Open the do file make_mortality_repl.do, and set the globals `out`, `repdata`, `tmp`, and `mcode`.
+3. Open the do file make_nra_mortality.do, and set the globals `out`, `mdata`, and `tmp`.
-   * `out` is the target folder for all outputs, such as tables and graphs.
+   * `$out` is the target folder for all outputs, such as tables and graphs.
-   * `tmp` is the folder for the data files and temporary data files that will be created during the rebuild.
-   * `repdata` is the folder where you unzipped and saved the replication data package.
+   * `$mdata` is the folder where you unzipped and saved the replication data package.
-   * `mcode` is the code folder of the clone of the replication repo
+   * intermediate files will be placed in both `$tmp` and `$mdata/int`.

+4. Open `matlab/set_matlab_paths.m` and set `base_path` to the same path as `$mdata`.

+**NOTE:** The code probably won't work if you have spaces in the pathnames.
+Blame Stata, not us.

-4. Run the do file `make_mortality_repl.do`.
-This will run through all the other do files to regenerate all of the results.
+5. Run the do file `make_nra_mortality.do`.
+This will run through all the other do files to regenerate all of the results in `$out/`.

-We have included all the required programs to generate the main results.
-However, some of the estimation output commands (like `estout`) may fail if certain Stata packages are missing.
-These can be replaced by the estimation output commands preferred by the user.

-Please note we use globals for pathnames, which will cause errors if filepaths have spaces in them.
-Please store code and data in paths that can be access without spaces in filenames.

-The current makefile uses precompiled mortality bounds and changes from the data folder, as these results take ~48 hours to generate with Matlab on a server with max memory of 429 GB.
-However, the Matlab programs that generate these files are included in the repo and can be run by uncommenting the Matlab lines in the makefile.
+## Replication Notes

+This paper uses restricted NCHS data, because it requires the education of the deceased, which was not reported in public NCHS files beginning around 2005.
+These restricted data cannot be included in the replication package.
+Therefore, the makefile comments out `make_mortality_data.do`, which constructs the NCHS + ACS + CPS national aggregates which form the basis of the analysis.
+However, `make_mortality_data.do` and its subcomponents are provided for anyone with access to the restricted access data.
+The outputs of this code appear in `$mdata/mort` (and are provided).
+We have permission from NCHS to post national mortality aggregates constructed from the microdata.

+The Matlab bound-generating code (`run_matlab_solver.do`) was run in parallel across 45 processes on a research server, each process taking about 6 hours.
+As such, we have configured the code to generate bounds only for one age/race group (age 25, white), which are saved in `$mdata/bounds/int/`.
+The analysis draws all of its code from `$mdata/bounds/`, which has the complete set of bounds.
+Note that the Matlab bound-generating code is based on a 100-parameter numerical minimization problem which can have local minima, and thus may produce marginally different results in different versions of Matlab or on servers with different memory or default parameters.
+As such, the bounds generated in `bounds/int` may differ slightly from those in `bounds/`.
+We do not expect any substantive differences that would affect any of the conclusions of the paper.

-This code was tested using Stata 15.0.
-Run time to generate all results on our server was about __ minutes.
+This code was tested using Stata 16.0 and Matlab R2019a.
+Estimated run times on our server are:
+* NCHS build and pre-Matlab build: 2 hours
+* Matlab bound generation: 6 hours * 45 parallel processes
+* `make_results.do`: 1 hour